ldvhuy09/some_notes/Error-handling-restapi-spring.md

     }

 But, It like the above exceptions, which is limited in the way it deals with the body of response.
-* Deal with: solve a problem or make a decision, or
+* Deal with: solve a problem or make a decision, or give your attention to s.one/s.thing.

 ## Synchronize a file